 "Far, Simon!
-Where then, do you intend to live?
+Where then, do you intend

 "Just here, Mr. James.
-We shall not departus, had been drawn up from the depths of the pits, and abandoned to the surface of the milk is dried up!
-My wife, my son and my self will remain faithful to her."
+We shall not desert the old mine, our old nurse, because her milk is dried up!
+My wife, my son and my self will remain faithful to her.'

 "Farewell, then, Simon," said the engineer, whose voice, in spite of himself, betrayed emotion.

-"No, I say again, 'till we meet,' and not 'farewell.'
+"No, I say again, 'till we weet,' and not farewell.'
 By the word of Simon Ford, Aberfoyle will see you again."

-last illusion.
+The engineer did not care to destroy this last illusion.
 He embraced young Harry, who was looking at him with great, yawning eyes.
 He again pressed Simon's hand, and finally left the mine.

-our story opens.
+This scene had taken place ten years before our story opens.
 In spite of the desire to see him again, expressed by the foreman, James Starr had never heard tidings of him.

-It was after these ten years of separation that Simon Nord's letter reached him, invit-The engineer, James Starr, had gathered ing him to hasten to the old mines of Aber-A communication of ar. interesting naed the brave and active population of the ture!
+It was after these ten years of separation that Simon Nord's letter reached him, invit-The engineer, James Starr, had gathered ing him to hasten to the old mines of Aberfoyle.
+A communication of an interesting nature!
 What could it be?
-The Dochart Pit, the Yarrow Well !
-How these names recalled the past !
+The Dochart Pit, the Yarrow Well!
+How these names recalled the past!
 Yes, those were happy daysthose of work, of struggle-the best part of hours' sail up the Forth, reaches Stirling. the engineer's life.

 James Starr re-read the letter.
-He considthe Dochart Pit, formerly encumbered with ered it from every point.
+He considered it from every point.
 He was sorry that Simon Ford had not added a line.

-Was it possible that the old foreman had discovered a new vein ?
+Was it possible that the old foreman had

+discovered a new vein?
 No!
 James Starr remembered with what minute care the Aberfoyle mines had been explored before the final cessation of work.
 He had himself gone to the last borings without finding any deposit in this soil, ruined by exhaustive working.
 An attempt had even been made to work the rock coal under the layers, which are usually of an inferior quality, such as the red Devonian sandstone, but without result.
 James Starr had then abandoned the mine, absolutely convinced that it no longer held a piece of combustible material.

-" No," he repeated, " no !
-How admit that what escaped my researches could be revealed to those of Simon Ford?
-Meanwhile the old overseer well knows that there is but one thing in this world that interests me, and this invitation, that I must keep secret, to pre-sent myself at the Dochart Pit!"
+that what escaped my researches could be revealed to those of Simon Ford?
+Meanwhile the old overseer well knows that there is but one thing in this world that interests me, and this invitation, that I must keep secret, to present myself at the Dochart Pit!